Find Affordable College Courses

 Hempstead, NY

-Out of the 10 schools in New York that were part of this year’s ranking, Hofstra University landed the # 5 spot on the list.
-Located in the suburb of Hempstead, Hofstra is a private not-for-profit school with a fairly large student population.
+A rank of #5 on this year’s list means Hofstra University is a great place for natural sciences students working on their bachelor’s degree.
+Located in the large suburb of Hempstead, Hofstra is a private not-for-profit school with a fairly large student population.

 #6